 In the first few days in my new role at RS2, I spun up Elasticsearch and Kibana instances (version 6 in this case) on a virtual machine on my laptop, installed a couple of Beats on the VM itself (packetbeat, auditbeat, metricbeat and filebeat) and sent all the data straight to Elasticsearch.
 The whole process took about an hour (40 minutes of which included the operating system ISO image download and install) to have meaningful data populated in Kibana.

 I showed this to my colleague and he almost instantly agreed that this was the way forward, and we that should create a demo for the executive team using real data to emphasize effectiveness.
-We decided to include a few network devices and existing servers which wouldn't require any changes to our production network (using the different Beat and Logstash), as well as some third party integrations.
+We decided to include a few network devices and existing servers which wouldn't require any changes to our production network (using the different Beats and Logstash), as well as some third party integrations.

 In previous roles, I hosted large Elastic deployments spanning several servers.
 However, I had never really looked at the Elastic Cloud offering.
 RS2 happened to be on an "infrastructure freeze" due to their imminent migration to the cloud.
 This, coupled with tight deadlines and limited resources, led me to explore Elastic Cloud.
 As a security professional, I was skeptical.
 I wanted to make sure that the service was designed with a degree of security in mind.